C-gonz/Mayfly_transcriptomics/README.md

   - Note that the paired end reads are R1 and R3.
 Some assemblers expect R1 and R2 headers; if so, use R3_reads_HeaderFix.py.

 # Repo Contents

+## Scripts

+### Hex_reads_prep.sh
-- Hex_reads_prep.sh = wget download of all 9 R1 & R3 files, extension correction, and concatenation to 2 unzipped R1 and R3 fastq files.
+- wget download of all 9 R1 & R3 files, extension correction, and concatenation to 2 unzipped R1 and R3 fastq files.

+### R3_reads_HeaderFix.py
-- R3_reads_HeaderFix.py = changes all fasta headers in an unzipped R3 fastq file to reflect R2 rather than R3 labels
+- changes all fasta headers in an unzipped R3 fastq file to reflect R2 rather than R3 labels